gruntwork-io/docs/docs/guides/working-with-code/forking.md

   participate in issues and pull requests, and you won’t be benefiting as much from the Gruntwork community.

-So, whenever possible, use the code directly from the `gruntwork-io` GitHub org, as documented in [Using Terraform Modules](/docs/intro/first-deployment/using-terraform-modules) and [Using scripts and binaries](#using_scripts_binaries).
+So, whenever possible, use the code directly from the `gruntwork-io` GitHub org, as documented in [Using Terraform Modules](/docs/intro/first-deployment/using-terraform-modules).
 If your team relies on NPM, Docker Hub, Maven Central, GitHub, or the Terraform Registry, using Gruntwork repos directly is no different.
 However, if your company completely bans all outside sources, then follow the instructions above to fork the code, and good luck!

 <!-- ##DOCS-SOURCER-START
-{"sourcePlugin":"Local File Copier","hash":"c1047dc072c803048e0116ac317fa1ea"}
+{"sourcePlugin":"Local File Copier","hash":"aa5e9f290e27513b656e9bfaee4c4fa8"}
 ##DOCS-SOURCER-END -->